-Here we’ll cover the best harnesses for pugs, including what to look for when shopping and what to consider when it comes to your dog’s unique personality and physical traits.
+Here we’ll cover the best pug harnesses, including what to look for when shopping and what to consider when it comes to your dog’s unique personality and physical traits.
 You’ll want to consider several variables, especially if your Pug is a puller.

-Keep in mind that the harnesses we cover below are what we recommend for Pugs, but they are also great for pug mixes like the Porgi or the Chug, who are similar in size to the traditional Pug.
-If you have a larger pug mix, stick with a harness that’s geared toward a medium sized dog like a bulldog.
+Remember that the harnesses we cover below are what we recommend for Pugs, but they are also great for pug mixes like the Porgi or the Chug, who are similar in size to the traditional Pug.
+If you have a larger pug mix, stick with a harness that’s geared toward a medium-sized dog like a bulldog.

 Pugs are a unique breed—favored for their adorably squishy faces and square shape—but fit issues can pose a problem when it comes to buying a harness for your pup.
 Here’s what to look for in a harness that fits your dog and keeps him safe and comfortable.

 Some harnesses are one-size in the neck area—particularly the models which fit over your pup’s head and often go on easily.
 But for a Pug, adjustability in the neck area is essential, since their bodies are often narrower than their chests.